Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility: Conclusion

 \section{Conclusion}

-In this work, we present the \textsc{mo-copp} formulation which is a more general framework for controlled observability planning problem. \textsc{mo-copp} can tackle both adversarial and cooperative observers simultaneously.
-We provide two solution approaches.
-In one approach, we formulate the problem as a constraint optimization problem which provides an optimal solution to \textsc{mo-copp} by maximizing obfuscation while maximizing legibility.
-While in the other approach we provide a satisficing solution to \textsc{mo-copp} using a heuristic-guided forward search algorithm.
-The \textsc{mo-copp} formulation can be easily generalized to address multiple observers of adversarial type and cooperative type.
-Both the solution approaches are general enough to handle it.
-We evaluate both of our approaches using 6 domains in total to show the feasibility and utility of our algorithms.
+We present the \textsc{mo-copp} formulation which is a more general framework for controlled observability planning problem. \textsc{mo-copp} can tackle both adversarial and cooperative observers simultaneously.
+We provide two solution approaches: (1) we formulate the problem as a constraint optimization problem and show that the \textsc{mo-copp} can be solved optimally given the time horizon by maximizing goal obfuscation and maximizing goal legibility simultaneously to separate observers, (2) we show that it is possible to leverage frameworks that tackle obfuscation and legibility in isolation to compute satisficing solutions to \textsc{mo-copp}.
+We evaluate both of our approaches using 6 domains in total.